 Margaret serves as the Faculty Advisor at the Center for Earth Jurisprudence.
 She oversees CEJ's programs and operations and has created educational forums throughout the United States and abroad.
 She also serves as the key Advisor to Barry University law students that work with CEJ as Earth Law & Policy Fellows.

 Margaret formerly served on the Executive Committee and chaired the Legal Committee of the Florida Springs Council.
-She is on the Executive Committee of the Global Alliance for the Rights of Nature (GARN), a network of organizations and individuals committed to the universal adoption and implementation of legal systems that recognize, respect and enforce “Rights of Nature” and to making the idea of Rights of Nature an idea whose time has come.
+She is on the Executive Committee of the Global Alliance for the Rights of Nature (GARN), a network of organizations and individuals committed to the universal adoption and implementation of legal systems that recognize, respect and enforce “Rights of Nature” and to make the idea of Rights of Nature an idea whose time has come.
 She currently facilitates the GARN Legal Hub, a global connection of legal experts in the areas of Earth law and environmental justice.
-At Barry University, she serves on the Laudato Si’ Committee, the Adrian Dominican Institute Roundtable (ADIR), and as a Inclusive Teaching and Learning Consultant.
+At Barry University, she serves on the Laudato Si’ Committee, the Adrian Dominican Institute Roundtable (ADIR), and as an Inclusive Teaching and Learning Consultant through the Justice, Equity, Diversity, and Inclusion (JEDI) office.

 Margaret is a contributing author to the first ever Earth Law textbook, Earth Law: Emerging Ecocentric Law: A Guide for Practitioners and has written on the intersection of Earth law and environmental justice.